michalburda3/quote-machine/README.md

 twitter quote machine

-Doesn't work on github pages because of not secure API.
+Doesn't work directly on github pages because API is not secure.